pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 - a document containing citations (see [Extension: `citations`]);
-- a source of bibliographic data: either an external bibliography file or a list of `references` in the document's YAML metadata
+- a source of bibliographic data: either an external bibliography file or a list of `references` in the document's YAML metadata;
 - optionally, a [CSL] citation style.

 ## Specifying bibliographic data